Aviancer/amouse/README.md

 2) Load settings from flash
 3) Save settings to flash <--

 If you make changes to your settings without saving, these will only remain in the memory until the adapter is power cycled.
 To update your settings you will need to save the settings to flash again.
-Using the on-the-fly sensitivity adjustment also changes the in-volatile-memory settings.
+Using the on-the-fly sensitivity adjustment also changes the volatile in-memory settings.

 With the Linux build the settings will be written to the users home directory at `~/.amouse.conf` (if you run the program as root with sudo, this means `/root/.amouse.conf`), in the same binary format as the Pico build uses.